knightspore/go-experiments/README.md

+# 🥽 Go Experiments

+This is a repository to keep all of my Go experiments in one place.
+Especially when working through tutorials, the project can feel easy to discard yet often contains useful scaffolding or re-usable functions for later projects.

+> Feel free to clone, fork, or even contribute if you wish!

-# Bresenham's Line Algorithm Implemented in Go
+## Bresenham's Line Algorithm Implemented in Go

 An implementation of Bresenham's line algorithm written in go, based on the example described in the [Wikipedia Entry](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm).